Theoretical Physics in COPENHAGEN: A Primer

 COPENHAGEN is a human story with the mystery of quantum physics at its center.
 Here is a brief primer on major concepts.

-Extended through February 18 at Lantern Theater Company, Copenhagen explores a pivotal moment in the relationship of Niels Bohr and Werner Heisenberg, two scientists at the cutting edge of the development of quantum physics.
+Onstage at Lantern Theater Company January 11 through February 18, 2018, Copenhagen explores a pivotal moment in the relationship of Niels Bohr and Werner Heisenberg, two scientists at the cutting edge of the development of quantum physics.
 The play explores the notion of being on the forefront of incredible discovery — and what your responsibility is to the world and to your loved ones once those discoveries are unleashed.

 Quantum physics is a branch of science that examines the workings of the smallest parts of our world: the atomic and subatomic elements of nature.
 By the turn of the 20th century, scientists suspected that the classical laws of nature might not apply at the atomic level, and quantum physics sprang from the desire to learn more about what might govern the building blocks of all matter.